jbalmert/tdd-feedback/README.md

 ## Scenario 2
 **OWinsAGame**
 The next obvious scenario is to prove that O can win.
 This should go much faster since I've put in place a lot of the infrastructure.
 It looks like I'm already to the last step.
 I need to make the win event trigger.
+And that was all it took to get the second scenario working.

+## Scenario 3
+**GameEndsInADraw**
+When the ninth move is made and no one has won, the game is declared a draw.
+Implementing this won't be difficult, but I don't think I've modelled the GameEvaluator to handle this very cleanly.
+I'll have to add another if statement block.